veg/CAPHEINE/README.md

 You can also provide additional parameters:

 - `test_branches`: (Optional) Branch selection for HyPhy analyses.
 Use `internal` to test only internal branches, or `all` to test all branches.
 We suggest setting this to `internal` for viral non-recombinant data, to avoid testing non-fixed substitutions in leaf nodes.
 If used with `--foreground_list` or `--foreground_regexp` HyPhy will test foreground and background internal branches.
 If unset, no flag is passed and HyPhy defaults to all branches.
+- `use_mpi`: (Optional) Enable MPI-enabled HyPhy analyses for faster runs on multi-core nodes.
+FEL, MEME, PRIME, and Contrast-FEL (when foreground branches are supplied) are embarassingly parallel and use MPI.
+BUSTED and RELAX are not easily parallelized and do not use MPI; when enabled, both analyses are run as usual and produce their normal output files.
+Requires a container runtime or environment with MPI.
+The `HYPHYMPI` binary is bundled with the docker containers and the conda packages, and should be available by default.
+Default: false.
 - `foreground_list`: (Optional) Path to a text file with a newline-separated list of foreground taxa.
 - `foreground_regexp`: (Optional) Regular expression to match foreground taxa.